 - C Corporation: Not recommended for small business owners; better for companies that plan to issue stock or raise funds.

 - S Corporation: Ideal for small businesses.
 IRS requirements cover number of owners allowed and shareholder qualifications.
-Provides self-employment benefits and considers business owners employees.
+It provides self-employment benefits and considers business owners employees.

 Where to Incorporate